Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 ===========================================
 This script was used on a Raspberry Pi 4 to document the usage of multiple mercury arc lamps in a laboratory for two years without operator intervention.
 The Linux operating system provides continous network access to the collected data.
-The aim of this script is to produce robust function with a minimum amount of code.

 Features